-Expansion of Same-sex marriage in the U.S.
+Expansion of same-sex marriage (SSM) in the U.S.

-Part 3: Predictions
+Part 3: 2013-JUL: Predictions

 This topic is continued from a previous essay

 2013-JUL-02: Linda Feldman of the Christian Science Monitor (CSM) wrote about SSM "battleground states" to watch:

 "Three more states -- Illinois, New Jersey, and Hawaii --could legalize same-sex marriage this year , joining 13 states plus the District of Columbia that already allow it.

 Next year could see another wave, with as many as five states moving to repeal constitutional bans.
 Nevada‚s constitutional ban could fall in 2016.
 And New Mexico, which does not have a constitutional ban, could also take action.
 Court cases could also hasten legalization in some states, such as Pennsylvania, and ultimately could bring the issue back to the US Supreme Court."
 1

 She predicted correctly about the three states that might legalize SSM during 2013.
 They are: